Capstone-24-25/Vignette-bootstrap/README.md

     -   `Report_decision_tree.Rmd` presents the application of bootstrapping using decision trees, focusing on performance in classification prediction tasks and its impact.

 -   `results` contains the result in tuned decision tree created using bootstrapping.

+-   `Report` contains the written report with a step-by-step explanation of bootstrapping, including all files generated from `Jiaxin_intro.qmd`, `basic_bootstrap.Rmd`, and `Report_decision_tree.Rmd`.

+-   `images` contain all the images in our files.

 ## Step-by step instruction